WHAT KIND OF MEDICAL PROVIDER SHOULD YOU SEE TO DIAGNOSE AND TREAT LOW-T?

 - Poor concentration and memory

 - Feeling sad or depressed

-- Decrease of body hair
+- Decreased body hair

 - Osteoporosis and bone fractures

 - High cholesterol

 - Sleep disturbance and daytime sleepiness